CSCI-KNOX/CSCI-3753-Encrypted-Filesystem/README.md

-# CSCI 3753 Spring 2018 - Programming Assignment #4
+# CSCI 3753 Spring 2018 -  Implementing an Encrypted Filesystem
-## An Encrypted Filesystem
+##  Implementing an Encrypted Filesystem on your version of Linux

 ## 1. &nbsp;&nbsp;Introduction
 In this assignment, we take a closer look at filesystems.
 You will be writing a mirroring filesystem that provides a transparent encryption wrapper on top of an exiting file system.
 Specifically, you will be using FUSE[2] (Filesystems in USErspace) to implement your filesystem, extended attributes (xattr) to differentiate between encrypted and unencrypted files, and the OpenSSL[8] crypto[10] library to provide secure encryption.